Anyone entering the Yukon for research purposes must obtain a Scientists and Explorers Act Licence (S&E).

 - A final report when the project is completed.
 This report should detail findings and highlight the significance of the research.
 It's mandatory, and is due within 1 calendar year of the completion or termination of the project.

-The Arctic Institute of North America maintains a listing of all permitted research projects in Yukon.
-This list is in the Arctic Science and Technology Information System (ASTIS) database.
+The Arctic Institute of North America maintains a database of research projects in the Yukon called ADA: Arctic Discovery & Access.